zhuxiao/asvbm-experiments/README.md

 # ASVBM experiment
-In our experiments, we used the high accuracy of the PacBio sequencing platform in CCS mode, combined with NGMLR's alignment capability for long-read data and 30X the coverage depth.
+In our experiments, we used the high accuracy of the PacBio sequencing platform in CCS mode, combined with minimap2's alignment capability for long-read data and 30X the coverage depth.
 This approach provides a well-balanced strategy for detecting variants.
-The identification results of HG002 CCS data were benchmarked using ASVCLR(v1.4.1), SVDSS (v2.0.0), Debreak (v2.0.3), Sniffles2 (v2.0.2), pbsv (v2.9.0), cuteSV (v2.0.3), and SVIM(v2.0.0), respectively.
+The identification results of HG002 CCS data were benchmarked using ASVCLR(v1.4.4), SVDSS (v2.0.0), Debreak (v2.0.3), Sniffles2 (v2.0.2), pbsv (v2.9.0), cuteSV (v2.0.3), and SVIM(v2.0.0), respectively.
 The benchmark dataset was the high-confidence HG002 dataset created by the Genome in a Bottle Consortium (GIAB).
 More specific experimental information was shown as follows.
 ## Prerequisites

 ### Tools